markus902/UNH-14-Node-Express-Handlebars/README.md

 ### Description and usage

-This app is a simple proof of concept for the use of an express server and its routing.
+This app is a proof of concept for the use of an express server and its routing.
 The user of the app is guided from a homepage to a survey to find a potential best fiend among some predefined VIPs.
 The questions or statements in the survey have to be answered by selecting dropdonwns with values from 1 to 10.
 When the survey is submitted the user gets prompted a suggested friend with name and picture.

 ### Code structure